CooperativeNetworkLearning/Cooperative-Network-Learning/readme.md

 This repository primarily consists of the experimental code for the CNL (Cooperative Network Learning) framework.
 CNL is a graph machine learning framework dedicated to the equitable and secure sharing of graph data.
 It encompasses several aspects, including network components, embedding computation, and embedding transmission.

+## Introduction
+CNL use P2P-network to construct.
+The agency which joins CNL repeatedly calls the get_nei_embed_sum service with a custom waiting time based on the task computation complexity.
+If a non-flag symbol −1 is obtained, the task continues to loop; otherwise, the task obtains the integrated embedding and stops looping.
+When the computation is completed, the HE computing node transfers the homomorphically encrypted ciphertext to agency and destroys its own message.
+The reliability of the passing process is guaranteed by remote procedure call (RPC) based on Transmission Control Protocol (TCP).

 ## Ways to Use
 CNL can be run in two different modes: using a Docker image or deploying the environment directly from the repository.